Carbon-cap climate legislation sought by Inslee is OK’d by Washington state Senate

-OLYMPIA — Washington Senate Democrats late Thursday passed an ambitious plan to put a price on carbon pollution, a signature priority sought by Gov. Jay Inslee, many Democrats and environmentalists at different points over the years.
+OLYMPIA — Washington Senate Democrats passed an ambitious plan late Thursday to put a price on carbon pollution, a signature priority sought by Gov. Jay Inslee, many Democrats and environmentalists at different points over the years.

-After a debating Senate Bill 5126 for about five hours — driven by spirited opposition from Republicans — lawmakers approved the bill 25 to 24, the minimum number of votes needed to pass.
+After a debating Senate Bill 5126 for about five hours — driven by spirited opposition from Republicans — lawmakers approved the bill 25-24, the minimum needed in the 49-member chamber.

-Shortly before the bill came to the floor, sponsor Sen. Reuven Carlyle, D-Seattle, hailed its move to the Senate floor as “nothing short of a historic effort.”
+Shortly before the bill came to the floor, sponsor Sen. Reuven Carlyle, D-Seattle, hailed its move to the full Senate as “nothing short of a historic effort.”

-Carlyle, who sponsored the bill at Inslee’s request after putting forth a similar proposal of his own last year, called it a way to “grow our economy with a lighter footprint in terms of carbon emissions.”
+Carlyle, who sponsored the bill at Inslee’s request after putting forth a similar proposal of his own last session, called it a way to “grow our economy with a lighter footprint in terms of carbon emissions.”

 The bill heads to the House for consideration as the Legislature closes in on the final weeks of its regularly scheduled session.